MbinOrg/mbin/docs/02-admin/01-installation/01-bare_metal.md

 ```

 > [!CAUTION]
-> Be aware that activating `opcache.preload` can lead to errors if you run multiple sites.
+> Be aware that activating `opcache.preload` can lead to errors if you run multiple sites
-> (because of re-declaring classes)
+> (because of re-declaring classes).

 More info: [Symfony Performance docs](https://symfony.com/doc/current/performance.html)